edvinanet/tls-o-matic/README.md

 16. Test of International domain names in certificates SAN certificate with IDNA names.
-One server, one cert with many names
+One server, one cert with many names If you click through, you will get more test links on the result page.

 	- https://test16.tls-o-matic.com:416
 	- https://😎.test16.tls-o-matic.com:416
 	- https://blåbärsmjölk.test16.tls-o-matic.com:416

+	Note: Github's URL parser doesn't parse URL's with international characters as URL's and create clickable links.
+Bug.

 17. Test of SAN.
 The server name is in the Common Name but not in the SAN.
 	If there is a list of SAN entries, a client should not check the common name.